HomeHome ImprovementHome Maintenance GuidesHow to Remove a Built-in Dishwasher

 Many kitchen renovations include updating cabinets, countertops, and all new appliances.
 When this is the case, most homeowners have no trouble removing the refrigerator or stove but are unsure how to remove or install a new dishwasher.

-Now that you know how to remove a built-in dishwasher, you’ll be able to remove and replace your old dishwasher with a new dishwasher.
+Now that you know how to remove a built-in dishwasher, you can remove and replace your old dishwasher with a new dishwasher.

-As a final reminder, always check that the water and power to the dishwasher is shut off before you begin removing it.
+As a final reminder, ensure the dishwasher’s water and power are shut off before removing it.

-If either one remains on, you risk damage to your home and injury to yourself as you remove or install a new dishwasher.
+If either one remains on, you risk damaging your home and injuring yourself as you remove or install a new dishwasher.

-Thanks for Visiting BestHomeGear.com, and don’t forget to leave us a message or any suggestions below!
+Thanks for visiting BestHomeGear.com – please Don’t forget to leave us a message or any suggestions below!

 Additional Reading and References: